web3engineering/solana-dex-data/README.md

 | `AJNaS…fqvQ2` | 3,699 | 0.0 | 0.0 | 2026-08-31 23:07 |

-One address launched 17,229 tokens in a month, roughly 570 a day, buying an average of 21.5% of each token's supply at launch.
+One address launched 17,229 tokens in a month, roughly 570 a day, buying an average of 21.5% of each token's supply into its own launch bundle.
 That pattern is only visible if you hold the full launch history rather than a rolling window.

 Run against the live database on 1 September 2026.
 Addresses shortened for display.